-Take a moment to call, or better yet – write a note – to the one you think of first when you think of eating pigs-in-a-blanket.
-Share a fun memory and the recipe.
-You’ll be glad you did.
+Take a moment to call, or better yet – write a note – to the one you think of first when you think of eating pigs in a blanket.

 Why We Love National Pigs in a Blanket Day

-Preparing pigs in a blanket are creative and fun way to foster a love of cooking early in life.
+They're a creative and fun way to foster a love of cooking in kids.
 For the first batch, set a good example about the importance of following a recipe.
-Then show them how to break all the rules and still create a mouth-watering snack.
+Then show them how to break all the rules and still create a great snack.

-Face it, there’s no better party food than pigs-in-a-blanket.
-They’re easy to make, are great finger food and very tasty.
+A warm treat for your guests!
+They’re easy to make and very tasty.
 With just two ingredients, all you need to do is add friends (and drinks) and you've got a party!